Martin Luther King Day is observed on the third Monday of January every year in the US.

 The goal of the Albany Movement was to end racial discrimination in the city.
 Dr. Martin Luther King joined the Albany Movement in December 1961.

-King was arrested 3 times during this campaign.
+They arrested King, 3 times during this campaign.
 On August 10, 1962, King agreed to leave Albany and ended his involvement in the Albany Movement.

 Martin Luther King Jr. Civil Rights Campaign-Birmingham Campaign.

-The Birmingham campaign is considered as one of the most successful campaigns of the civil rights era.
+We consider the Birmingham campaign as one of the most successful campaigns of the civil rights era.

-The campaign burnished the fame of Dr. Martin Luther King Jr. The campaign was led by Dr. Martin Luther King Jr., Fred Shuttle’s worth, James Bevel and many others.
+The campaign burnished the fame of Dr. Martin Luther King Jr, Fred Shuttle’s worth, James Bevel and many others led the campaign.

-The Birmingham campaign lasted from Aril 3 to May 10, 1963.
+The Birmingham campaign lasted from April 3 to May 10, 1963.
 The campaign launched with mass meetings, counter sit-ins, the boycott of downtown merchants.

 King addressed to Black citizens of Birmingham about the nonviolence campaign, its method and appealed for volunteers.
-Birmingham’s residents responded very enthusiastically and campaign actions expanded to kneel sit-ins at the churches, libraries and march to the county courthouse to register voters.
+Birmingham’s residents responded enthusiastically and campaign actions expanded to kneel sit-ins at the churches, libraries and march to the county courthouse to register voters.

 Court Injunction And State Violence During Birmingham Campaign.

-On April 10, 1963, the city government obtained the injection against the campaign from state court.
-The campaign leaders decided to disobey the court order.
+On April 10, 1963, the city government got the injection against the campaign from the state court.
+The campaign leaders disobeyed the court order.

 Why did Martin Luther King write the letter from the Birmingham Jail?

-On April 12, 1963, King was arrested for violating the anti-protest injection of the court.
-During this time he wrote “Letter from Birmingham Jail” in reaction to the statements by eight clergymen against the Birmingham protest.
+On April 12, 1963, they arrested King for violating the anti-protest injection of the court.
+During this time he wrote “Letter from Birmingham Jail” in reaction to the statements by eight priests against the Birmingham protest.

-King requested the jailers to allow him to call his wife who was recovering after their fourth childbirth named Bernice King but jailers refused.
+King requested the jailers to allow him to call his wife recovering after their fourth childbirth named Bernice King but jailers refused.

 After Mrs. King raised the concern about her husband’s safety to the Kennedy administration, the Birmingham administration allowed King to call home.
 King released on bail from Birmingham jail on April 20, 1963.

 State Violence During Birmingham Campaign: